Drury Panthers: Swimming and diving

 Also in 2007, Drury men's swimming head coach Brian Reynolds was inducted into the Missouri Sports Hall of Fame.

 Wrestling

-In 2016, Drury will field a wrestling program, the first in the Ozarks region in over 20 years.
-The addition means that the GLVC will have the required minimum of six teams to hold a conference championship tournament.
+In 2016, Drury began fielding a wrestling program, the first in the Ozarks region in over 20 years.
+The addition gave the GLVC the required minimum of six teams to hold a conference championship tournament, and it added the sport in the 2016–17 season.